Toronzo Cannon: Biography

 The Chicago Tribune said, "Chicago-based Toronzo Cannon, who performed for the first time as a festival headliner, made the most of this opportunity to win over a new audience.
 His extroverted guitar style sounded especially compelling when he closely engaged with keyboardist Ronnie Hicks' sturdy chord changes.
 Cannon also has a forceful singing voice, whether narrating an original murder ballad or on his upbeat "Sweet Sweet Sweet."

 The Chicago Sun-Times said, "The Bridgeport resident (and CTA bus driver) was immersed in the world of blues by hanging around Theresa’s Lounge.
 Today he’s one of Chicago’s new greats."

 The Chicago Reader said, "Local singer and guitarist Toronzo Cannon shows off his impressive range on 2013's John the Conquer Root (Delmark), tackling full-band soul ("Cold World"), airy acoustic ballads ("Let It Shine Always"), and rough-and-tumble biker-bar rock 'n' roll ("Sweet, Sweet, Sweet").
 Cannon excels when he lets his ax take the lead: on the title track, for instance, he doles out slow, shimmying riffs and smoldering licks.

 Blues & Rhythm (UK) said, "Without sounding like I'm going over the top with praise, this release is terrific and top heavy with superb musicianship and quality material and is worthy of any blues lover's attention.
 It also highlights the cream of the next generation of blues musicians starting to make their names on the Chicago blues scene."

 His 2016 album, The Chicago Way was nominated for a Blues Music Award in 2017 as Album of the Year.

+He released the album “The Preacher, the Politician or The Pimp” in 2019 and “Shut Up & Play” in 2024.